Cuisine Tours

-Discover the Ancient Capital of Japan
+Discover Kyoto — Ancient Capital of Japan

 Kyoto was the imperial capital of Japan for over 1,200 years, and no city in the country holds a deeper concentration of temples, shrines, traditional arts, and living cultural heritage.
-As your private guide, Takuya Yanagisawa will take you beyond the famous landmarks and into the hidden layers of this extraordinary city.
+As your private guide, I will take you beyond the famous landmarks and into the hidden layers of this extraordinary city.

 Together you can explore the great Buddhist head temples and ancient Shinto shrines of the city, tracing the history of emperors, aristocrats, samurai, and Zen monks through the stories that textbooks rarely tell.
-If you prefer to step off the beaten path, Takuya will lead you through Kyoto’s stone-paved back alleys, quiet moss gardens, and Zen temple grounds that most foreign visitors never discover.
+If you prefer to step off the beaten path, I will lead you through Kyoto’s stone-paved back alleys, quiet moss gardens, and Zen temple grounds that most foreign visitors never discover.

-For those who want a peaceful escape from the crowds, Takuya knows a quieter side of Kyoto that few visitors ever find.
+For those who want a peaceful escape from the crowds, I know a quieter side of Kyoto that few visitors ever find.
 On the northern fringes of the city, you can walk an ancient pilgrimage trail past traditional farmhouses, beginning at a small Buddhist temple with over 500 hand-carved stone Buddha statues.
-From there, instead of the famously crowded Arashiyama bamboo grove, Takuya can take you to a hidden bamboo forest nearby where you will have the landscape almost entirely to yourself — and where you can learn the remarkable story of how Kyoto bamboo made Thomas Edison’s first light bulb possible.
+From there, instead of the famously crowded Arashiyama bamboo grove, I can take you to a hidden bamboo forest nearby where you will have the landscape almost entirely to yourself — and where you can learn the remarkable story of how Kyoto bamboo made Thomas Edison’s first light bulb possible.

 Alternatively, in the southern part of the city, the historic district of Fushimi offers a completely different experience.
 After sake and yakitori at a beautifully preserved former sake brewery, you can continue to a UNESCO World Heritage shrine with striking red structures reflected in a still pond — and stop to grind your own matcha at a traditional tea maker nearby.